Chris Jordan (cricketer)

-Christopher James Jordan (born 4 October 1988) is a Barbadian-born English cricketer who plays for England in One Day International (ODI) and Twenty20 International (T20I) cricket, and previously played for the Test team.
-In domestic cricket, he represents Surrey, having previously played for Sussex, and has played in multiple Twenty20 leagues, including for Royal Challengers Bangalore, Sunrisers Hyderabad, Punjab Kings and Chennai Super Kings in the Indian Premier League.
+Christopher James Jordan (born 4 October 1988) is a Bajan British cricketer who plays for England in One Day International (ODI) and Twenty20 International (T20I) cricket, and previously played for the Test team.
+In domestic cricket, he represents Surrey, having previously played for Sussex, and has played in multiple Twenty20 leagues.

 Jordan made his ODI debut on 2013, his T20I debut in 2014, and played for the Test team between 2014 and 2015.
 He was part of the England team that won the 2022 T20 World Cup.

 Jordan plays as a right-arm fast-medium bowler.
 He is England's highest wicket-taker in T20Is.

 Early life

 Jordan and both of his parents were born in Barbados; his maternal grandparents are British citizens.
 After initially being educated at Combermere School in Bridgetown, Barbados where he studied alongside singer Rihanna, he gained a sporting scholarship to complete his formal education at Dulwich College, in England.